 My first convention I'd ever attended, I hosted multiple live-streams over the convention as well as live-casted tournament style games of Survival of the Fittest to thousands online.
 I also spoke with many fans and interested gamers about ARK while on the convention floor.

-With PAX East and ChinaJoy under my belt I was back in front of the camera hosting daily live shows, keeping players informed of what was going on during the convention and doing interviews and live gameplay throughout the weekend.
+Back in front of the camera hosting daily live shows to start off each day of the convention, keeping players informed of what was going on during the convention and doing interviews and live gameplay throughout the weekend.

 Sent as the ambassador from Studio Wildcard, I embarked on a journey from Canada to Shanghai to attend an event for Survival of the Fittest at the largest digital entertainment convention in the region, ChinaJoy.
 I served as both the English commentator for the competition as well as the Judge or 'Game Master'.